timeteam/timeteam.github.io/_posts/2015-09-01-How-to-create-a-mind.md

 More to come...

-Recently acquired in the same theme but not yet read:
+Recently acquired in the same theme but not yet read, this book by another researcher in the same group:

-**Roberto Pieraccini** 2012.  _The Voice in the Machine_  Cambridge, Massachusetts: MIT Press Books.
+**Roberto Pieraccini** 2012.  _The Voice in the Machine_.
+Cambridge, Massachusetts: MIT Press Books.
+325 pp.